makevoid/paperbank-pocket/Readme.md

 Also, after I'm done with creating my paper wallets I bring it with me to use it with my phone basically as a Polaroid.
 I take photos of friends and give them the photo as a present.
 The cool thing is that the software from the one I have lets you embed QR codes, so I upload the picture I took on S3 and put the link in the qr code on the photo itself, pretty cool, but enough for the promo of this gadget, let's make paper wallets!

+Remember that it's best to generate the key while the devices are off the internet and to delete all the copies of the screenshot taken on the device.

+### TODO:

+Features coming:

+- BIP38

+like in the original paperbank.

 original paperbank project: http://paperbank.it